-- The increase in net premium revenue in 2012 followed by the decrease in 2013 was primarily the result of two items.
-The Fund's modeled mandatory coverage rates (which includes an increase attributable to the cash buildup factor as provided for in section 215.555, Florida Statutes), increased 6.28% and 14.79%, respectively in 2012 and 2013.
-The 2012 increase was partially offset by the decrease in the optional Temporary Increased Coverage Limits (TICL) coverage available under Section 215.555, Florida Statutes, and selected by the insurers.
-The elimination of the optional Limited Apportionment Companies coverage in 2013 and the continued decrease in the optional TICL coverage available in conjunction with a decrease in TICL premium revenue due to the decrease in its selection by the insurers more than offset the increase in mandatory premiums resulting in an overall decrease in premium revenue for 2013. - The increase in other operating revenue in 2013 is primarily due to \$1.59 million of revenue received from several participating insurers in the form of an administrative charge pursuant to an agreement related to the selection of an optional coverage. - Investment income included in "total non-operating revenue" for the Fund was \$46.59 million at June 30, 2011, \$39.79 million at June 30, 2012, and \$39.62 million at June 30, 2013.
-This decrease was due to the decline in interest rates and revisions to the Fund's Investment Policy Statement (the policy) in 2012.
-The primary goal of the policy is defined by the following priorities: (1) liquidity, (2) safety of principal, and (3) competitive return.
-The Fund's objective is to invest in securities that are highly liquid, relatively short term, and have a credit quality in accordance with the Policy. - "Total non-operating revenue" also includes emergency assessment revenue.
-In order to reimburse participating insurers for losses occurring in 2005, the Fund, through the Corporation, issued tax-exempt revenue bonds in 2006 in the amount of \$1.35 billion, which matured on July 1, 2012, an additional \$625.00 million in 2008, and \$675.92 million in 2010.
-The funding source for the repayment of these bonds is from an emergency assessment on the direct written premium for all property and casualty lines of business in Florida including property and casualty business of surplus lines insurers, but not including workers' compensation premiums or medical malpractice premiums.
-The assessment was initially 1.0% on all policies issued or renewed on or after January 1, 2007 and was increased to 1.3% on January 1, 2011. - For losses from hurricanes occurring in 2004 and 2005, as of June 30, 2013, the Fund had reimbursed participating insurers over \$9.37 billion.
-The total amount the Fund expects to pay is \$9.58 billion, with \$3.86 billion for 2004 and \$5.72 billion for 2005.
-"Hurricane losses" expense includes no additional hurricane loss expenses in 2012 and a reduction in hurricane loss expenses of \$178.50 million in 2013 for the prior years' storms due to estimates revised downward as a result of ongoing favorable loss development and actuarial analysis. - At June 30, 2013, the Fund had the following credit ratings: Moody's, Aa3; Standard and Poor's, AA-; and Fitch, AA.
+- The decrease in restricted for hurricane mitigation from 2013 to 2014 is the result of the transfer of \$22.4 thousand from a prior year appropriation to unrestricted.
+Based on a review of the Florida Legislature's appropriations process, it was determined that it was not necessary to carry a restricted item reflecting past appropriations activity. - The decrease in net premium revenue in 2013 followed by the increase in 2014 was primarily the result of two items.
+The Fund's modeled mandatory coverage rates increased 14.79% and 5.25%, respectively, in 2013 and 2014.
+However, continued decreases in the optional Temporary Increased Coverage Limits (TICL) coverage available in conjunction with a decrease in TICL premium revenue due to the decrease in its selection by the insurers more than offset the increase in mandatory premiums in 2013 resulting in an overall decrease in premium revenue and partially offset the increase in mandatory premiums in 2014. - The increase in other operating revenue in 2013 is primarily due to \$1.59 million of revenue received from several participating insurers in the form of an administrative charge pursuant to an agreement related to the selection of an optional coverage. - Total nonoperating revenue includes investment income, which was \$39.79 million for the year ended June 30, 2012, \$39.62 million for the year ended June 30, 2013, and \$26.76 million for the year ended June 30, 2014.
+The decrease in 2014 was due to the decline in interest rates.
+The primary goal of the Fund's Investment Policy Statement (the policy) is defined by the following priorities: (1) liquidity, (2) safety of principal, and (3) competitive return.
+The Fund's objective is to invest in securities that are highly liquid, relatively short term, and have a credit quality in accordance with the Policy. - Total nonoperating revenue also includes emergency assessment revenue.
+In order to reimburse participating insurers for losses occurring in 2005, the Fund, through the Corporation, issued tax-exempt revenue bonds in 2006 in the amount of \$1.35 billion, which matured on July 1, 2012, an additional \$625.00 million in 2008, which matured on July 1, 2014, and an additional \$675.92 million in 2010.
+The funding source for the repayment of these bonds was from an emergency assessment on the direct written premium for all property and casualty lines of business in Florida including property and casualty business of surplus lines insurers, but not including workers' compensation premiums or medical malpractice premiums.
+The assessment was initially 1.0% on all policies issued or renewed on or after January 1, 2007 and was increased to 1.3% on January 1, 2011.